 Execution: Present the plan as a table (day, breakfast, lunch, snack, dinner) with daily macros.
 Add a weekly shopping list.

-2. The RODES formula
+2. The RODES Formula

-- R — Role: The expert character
+- R — Role: The expert persona

 - O — Objective: The goal to achieve